- Yaws is a chronic infectious disease caused by Treponema pallidum subspecies pertenue.

 Two antibiotics may be used to treat yaws:

 - Azithromycin (single oral dose) at 30 mg/kg (maximum 2 gm)

 - Benzathine penicillin (single intramuscular dose) at 1.2 million units (adults) and 600 000 units (children).

-Without treatment, about 10% of affected people develop disfiguring and disabling complications – deformities of the legs and nose – after 5 years.
-The disease and its complications lead to school absenteeism and prevent adults from farming activities.
+Without treatment, about 10% of affected people develop disfiguring and disabling complications, such as deformities of the legs and nose, after 5 years.
+The disease and its complications cause school absenteeism and prevent adults from working.

 There is no vaccine for yaws.
 Prevention is based on the interruption of transmission through early diagnosis and treatment of individual cases and mass or targeted treatment of affected populations or communities.
 Health education and improvement in personal hygiene are essential components of prevention.

 Renewed eradication efforts: progress so far

 The “WHO Roadmap for Neglected Tropical Diseases” and World Health Assembly resolution 66.12 have set the year 2020 for the eradication of yaws from the remaining endemic countries.
 In 2012, WHO developed the new yaws eradication strategy, referred to as the Morges Strategy, based on the use of oral azithromycin, a shift from 60 years use of the injection of benzathine penicillin.

 The results of the pilot implementation of the Morges strategy in Lihir island of Papua New Guinea were published in the New England Journal of Medicine in February 20157, showing a dramatic reduction of cases and transmission after one round of mass treatment of the population at risk.
 Similar findings have been recorded in Ghana and Vanuatu, although these results have not yet been published.